Pre-Amazonian Synod ‘Study Meeting’ Held in Rome

 He was speaking at the launch of the synod’s controversial instrumentum laboris (working document), which focused on themes such as inculturation, “ecological conversion” and synodality.

-But the working document has been criticized for its emphasis on listening to the Amazon cultures and stressing “ecological conversion.”
-It is serving a pagan agenda, some critics have said, instead of taking Revelation, the Word of God, and conversion to Christ as its starting point.
+But the working document has been criticized for what some see as excessive emphasis on listening to the Amazon cultures and “ecological conversion.”
+It is serving a pagan agenda, critics have said, instead of taking Revelation, the Word of God, and conversion to Christ as its starting point.

 It also controversially proposes study of ordaining elders (possibly married men) with families to help bring the sacraments to remote Amazonian areas, an “official ministry” for women, and calls on bishops’ conferences with a “healthy decentralization” to “adapt the Eucharistic ritual to their cultures.”